-Project: cracks found on underside of barrel
+Project: cracks observed on bottom of Hippo’s barrel

 The crane in the Western Port Area is used for bulk transshipment.
 Cracks were found in the wall of the ‘ton’ (the vertical circular red part) at the bottom, just above the turntable.
 The stiffening strips applied in the past proved to be sub-optimal.

 Vicoma’s role: using FEM analysis to find the solution

 Vicoma engineers used FEM analysis to find the optimal shape for the stiffening strips.
 The crack analysis resulted in new stiffener strips with a different shape, which means the maximum stresses occurring are lower and will occur at a different location in the barrel wall.